-Geographical Service Areas: MBDA is soliciting competitive applications from organizations to operate a MBEC and to provide services in the following geographical service areas:
+Locations and Geographical Service Areas: MBDA is soliciting competitive applications from organizations to operate a MBEC in the following locations and geographical service areas:

 |Name of MBEC||Location of MBEC||MBEC geographical service area**|

-Electronic Access: Applicants will be able to access, download and submit electronic grant applications for the MBEC Program through http://www.Grants.gov.
-MBDA strongly recommends that applicants not wait until the application deadline date to begin the application process through Grants.gov as in some cases the process for completing an Online application may require additional time (e.g., 3-5 working days).
+Electronic Access: A link to the full text of the Announcement of Federal Funding Opportunity (FFO) for this solicitation may be accessed at: http://www.Grants.gov, http://www.mbda.gov, or by contacting the appropriate MBDA representative identified above.
+The FFO contains a full and complete description of the requirements under the MBEC Program.
+In order to receive proper consideration, applicants must comply with all information and requirements contained in the FFO.
+Applicants will be able to access, download and submit electronic grant applications for the MBEC Program through http://www.Grants.gov.
+MBDA strongly recommends that applicants not wait until the application deadline date to begin the application process through Grants.gov as in some cases the process for completing an online application may require additional time (e.g., 3-5 working days).
 The date that applications will be deemed to have been submitted electronically shall be the date and time received at Grants.gov.
 Applicants should save and print the proof of submission they receive from Grants.gov.
 Applications received after the closing date and time will not be considered.

-Funding Priorities: Preference may be given during the selection process to applications which address one or more of the following MBDA funding priorities:
+Funding Priorities: Preference may be given during the selection process to applications which address the following MBDA funding priorities: